Top 10 DaaS Providers in 2026: Compared and How to Choose the Right One

 DaaS and VDI (Virtual Desktop Infrastructure) both deliver virtual desktops, but the key difference is who owns and manages the underlying infrastructure.

 DaaS shifts infrastructure management to the provider, making it ideal for businesses with distributed teams or limited in-house IT resources.
-VDI, by contrast, gives organizations full control over setup, security policy, and long-term costs — but requires significant upfront investment in hardware and skilled personnel to maintain it.
+VDI, by contrast, gives organizations full control over setup, security policy, and long-term costs, but it requires significant upfront investment in hardware and skilled personnel to maintain.

-DaaS scales more easily across regions and devices, while VDI often demands significant upfront investment in hardware and skilled personnel.
+DaaS scales more easily across regions and devices.
 The choice ultimately comes down to how much control your organization needs versus how much management it is willing to offload.

 | Factor | DaaS | VDI |